JohnKaul/jcreate/readme.md

 ```

 ## JCREATE CONFIGURATION
-Configuration for `jcreate.sh` is only so the script knows where to
+Configuration for `jcreate` is only so the script knows where to
-find the userland.
+find the userland and where to extract it to.

 The default `jcreate.conf` confuration file should contain the following variables.

--media.path
-A location to where the userland.
+* `media.path` (REQUIRED) - A location to where the userland.

--containers.path
-A location where to extract the userland (where the jail will reside)
+* `containers.path` (REQUIRED) - A location where to extract the userland (where the jail will reside)
+* `containers.conf` (REQUIRED) - A location where to store the jail configuration files.

 ## TEMPLATE CONFIGURATION
 To create a jail, `jcreate` needs a few more variables and these are specific to each jail.

--jail.name REQUIRED
-The name of the jail
+* `jail.name` (REQUIRED) - The name of the jail

--jail.epairid REQUIRED
-This is the last few digits of the jails IP address.
+* `jail.epairid` REQUIRED - This is the last few digits of the jails IP address.

--jail.mounts OPTIONAL
-The file which contains the mount locations.
+* `jail.mounts` (OPTIONAL) - The file which contains the mount locations.

--jail.config OPTIONAL
-The configuration script to be copied into the jail and executed.
+* `jail.config` (OPTIONAL) - The configuration script to be copied into the jail and executed.
+* `jail.mlock=1` (OPTIONAL) - Allow jail to mlock.
+* `jail.systemv=1` (OPTIONAL) - Allow all three `sysvmsg`, `sysvsem`, and `sysvshm` options.
+* `jail.sysvmsg=new` (OPTIONAL) - Allow access to SYSV IPC message primitives.
+If set to “inherit”, all IPC objects on the system are visible to this jail, whether they were created by the jail itself, the base system, or other jails.
+If set to “new”, the jail will have its own key namespace, and can only see the objects that it has created; the system (or parent jail) has access to the jail's objects, but not to its keys.
+If set to “disable”, the jail cannot perform any sysvmsg-related system calls.
+* `jail.sysvsem=new` (OPTIONAL) - Allow access to SYSV IPC semaphore and shared memory primitives, in the same manner as sysvmsg.
+* `jail.sysvshm=new` (OPTIONAL) - Allow access to SYSV IPC semaphore and shared memory primitives, in the same manner as sysvmsg.

 A template with only the required vaiables, `jcreate` will create a conf file that will look as simple as:
 ```